Last updated on June 21st, 2021; Published on August 1st, 2019

 Once we got off the bridge, we made another attempt to find the perfect dress.
 This time, we were successful!
 To celebrate, we went to have dinner at a lovely French restaurant on the Upper West Side.
 We found Amelie Wine Bar and ducked in just as it was about to rain and this restaurant was a gem.
 The food was delicious and the atmosphere was quite delightful.

 To top the experience off, we found out that our waiter had moved to the US from Togo.
-He was equally excited to learn we were traveling from Nigeria and had also visited Togo before.
+He was equally excited to learn we were travelling from Nigeria and had also visited Togo before.
 Might have been my imagination, but I could have sworn he topped our glasses with a little extra wine 🙂

 And so Day 2 ended on a high – literally!